fufaeva/Tasks/README.md

 # Tasks
-This a training tasks from JavaRush.com
+This is a training tasks from JavaRush.com